 The Lenovo Tab P11 Pro is a strong challenger to the likes of the Samsung Galaxy Tab S7 Plus.
 It offers a lovely display, strong speakers and a premium design at a price that undercuts the high-end competition.
-As a productivity machine however, it doesn’t make sense - Android for tablets, after 8 years of existence, is still not ready for prime time.
+As a productivity machine however, it doesn’t make sense - Android for tablets, after many years of existence, is still not ready for prime time.

-If you are looking for a tablet as a mini-TV replacement with great media chops, the Lenovo Tab P11 Pro is one of the best options for the price.
+If you are looking for a tablet as a mini-TV replacement with great media chops, the Lenovo Tab P11 Pro is one of the best Android tablet options for the price.
 Business users however are best sticking to laptops.

-Lenovo Tab P11 Pro price and availability
+Lenovo Tab P11 Pro: price and availability

 - Available in the US and UK from $499.99 / £449.99